hastly/ipl_dev_deploy/README.md

 ### Project structure

-  - / =  start scripts and docker configurations, description and to-do
+  - / = start scripts and documentation
+  - /box = docker and docker compose configurations
-  - /boxed = files to be added into docks
+  - /art = files to be added into docks: configurations, play-books, fixtures etc.
-  - /volumes = persistent storage for docks
+  - /vol = persistent storage for docks

 ### Api complex